 Individuals seeking admission to Capital Seminary programing in the Master of Divinity, Master of Arts in Ministry, Master of Arts in Biblical Studies, Master of Arts in Christian Care and the Master of Arts in Formational Leadership must complete the following application steps.
 Decisions for admission to these programs are made using each application piece listed as criteria.

-1. Application Form: Complete the online application and submit the \$40 application fee.
-Once your application has been received, you will be contacted by an Admissions Representative who will guide you through the application process.
+1. Application Form and Fee: Complete the online application and submit the accompanying fee.
+Once the application and fee are received, the student will be contacted by an Admissions Representative who will guide them through the remaining process.